DanielMaydana/Innisfree/README.md

 # Innisfree
-In the street one day I saw you among the crowd / In a geometric pattern dress
+In the street one day I saw you among the crowd
+In a geometric pattern dress
+Gleaming white just as I recall